acmesecorg/metacrack/LOOKUP.md

 >$2a$10$myx7zGGnlbgRxyaPhF0NwuYkJuQ0qSHuShRpL8bQVfgGHQaIf4.Hy
 >$2a$10$myx7zGGnlbgRxyaPhF0NwuYkJuQ0qSHuShRpL8bQVfgGHQaIf4.Hy

 *breach.word*
 >password1
 >password5
 >alice74
 >alice2
 >test
+>test2
+>test1974
+>test21974

 ### Using a rule to cut down on repetitions

-In the previous example, the words *password1* and *password5* were returned for the same hash.
-Although this is sometimes unavoidable, it is far more efficient to use a rule inside hashcat then to specify similar guesses for a hash.
+In the previous example, the words *password1* and *password5*, and *test* and *test2* were returned as guesses for the same hash.
+Although this is sometimes unavoidable, it is far more efficient to use a rule inside hashcat then to specify similar guesses for a hash on seperate lines.

 Re-run the command but this time specify a rule:

   > **Note**<br>
   > The *best64.rule* file can be found inside the /rules folder of your hashcat installation or from the GitHub repository [here](https://github.com/hashcat/hashcat/blob/master/rules/best64.rule).

-`meta lookup breach.txt metadata.db -m 3200 -r best64.rule`
+`meta lookup breach.txt metadata.db -m 3200 -r best64.rule -f p u i`
 &nbsp;<br>
 &nbsp;<br>

 *breach.hash*
 >$2a$10$XsDGiVuwaoYP8uGDoleDmuWV9s4MtMCn1OWzV3PEEFL4gtYVroNW2
+>$2a$10$XsDGiVuwaoYP8uGDoleDmuWV9s4MtMCn1OWzV3PEEFL4gtYVroNW2
+>$2a$10$XsDGiVuwaoYP8uGDoleDmuWV9s4MtMCn1OWzV3PEEFL4gtYVroNW2
+>$2a$10$XsDGiVuwaoYP8uGDoleDmuWV9s4MtMCn1OWzV3PEEFL4gtYVroNW2
 >$2a$10$myx7zGGnlbgRxyaPhF0NwuYkJuQ0qSHuShRpL8bQVfgGHQaIf4.Hy
+>$2a$10$myx7zGGnlbgRxyaPhF0NwuYkJuQ0qSHuShRpL8bQVfgGHQaIf4.Hy

 *breach.word*
 >password1
+>password5
+>alice74
+>alice2
 >test
+>test21974

+By using a rule, we have moved 25% of the guesses from the output files.

-### Using parts and sessions
+### Using sessions

+In our previous example, current versions of Hashcat (6.2.5) would continue to generate hashes from the words supplied for all hashes, even if a match was found.
+Sessions allow us to try a guess per hash, stop and remove any matched hashes and corresponsing words that have a solution, and then continue.

+To split the *.hash* and *.word* files into multiple sessions, use the *-s* or *--sessions* option as follows:

+`meta lookup breach.txt metadata.db -m 3200 -f p u i -s 2`
+&nbsp;<br>
+&nbsp;<br>